 - Academic and professional (graduate) mentoring to support your development and prepare you for employment at the end of your degree.

 *in addition to other financial support you may be entitled to.
 This will be paid directly to you by bank transfer at a date specified by the University and is dependent upon further terms and conditions.

-- You are in Year 12 (lower sixth) in a state-maintained post-16 institution at the point of application (Year 13 if you are applying for the first cohort).
+- You are in Year 12 (lower sixth) in a state-maintained post-16 institution at the point of application.

 - You are a Home (UK) student, or expect to be by the time you apply for higher education.

 - You live in Greater Manchester or you study at an institution in Greater Manchester.

 - You attended a state high school (i.e. you did not have to pay for your education).

 - You are currently studying a two-year Level 3 qualification.
 This could mean A-levels, a BTEC qualification etc. (Year 13 students studying a 1 year Access to HE course are also welcome to apply).